Link aggregation: Broadband

 More conventional methods to combine WAN links include load balancing and/or failover at the per-connection (session) level.
-Because existing download managers and other programs already use multiple connections to overcome throttling and overly-pessimistic congestion control behavior, balancing connections over different WAN links is sufficient to make use of their bandwidths.
+Because existing download managers and other programs already use multiple connections to overcome throttling and overly pessimistic congestion control behavior, balancing connections over different WAN links is sufficient to make use of their bandwidths.

 Wi-Fi

-On 802.11 (Wi-Fi), channel bonding is used in Super G technology, referred to as 108 Mbit/s.
-It bonds two channels of standard 802.11g, which has 54 Mbit/s data signaling rate per channel.
+On IEEE 802.11 (Wi-Fi), channel bonding is used in Super G technology, referred to as 108 Mbit/s.
+It bonds two channels of standard IEEE 802.11g, which has 54 Mbit/s data signaling rate per channel.

 On IEEE 802.11n, a mode with a channel width of 40 MHz is specified.
 This is not channel bonding, but a single channel with double the older 20 MHz channel width, thus using two adjacent 20 MHz bands.
 This allows direct doubling of the PHY data rate from a single 20 MHz channel.

-802.11be (Wi-Fi 7) allows bonding two different bands, Multi-link Operation (MLO).
+IEEE 802.11be (Wi-Fi 7) allows bonding two different bands, Multi-link Operation (MLO).